SUBMISSION IS NOW OPEN FOR PROPOSALS FOR SYMPOSIA TO BE PRESENTED AT THE TROPAG2019 CONFERENCE IN BRISBANE, AUSTRALIA FROM 11–13 NOVEMBER 2019.

 5. Title, name, affiliation and country of the proposed speakers

 6. Individual speakers’ draft presentation titles.

-Successful applicants will be required to submit their confirmed speaker and chairperson names to the conference secretariat via email to TropAg2019@expertevents.com.au by Friday 31 May 2019.
+Successful applicants will be required to submit their confirmed speakers, presentation titles and chairperson names to the conference secretariat via email to TropAg2019@expertevents.com.au by Friday 31 May 2019.

-Individual symposium presenters will be required to submit their final presentation title and abstract on-line, via the TropAg2019 website from 25 March 2019.
-The deadline for their submission is 1 August 2019.
+Individual symposium presenters will be required to submit their final abstract via the TropAg2019 website by 1 August 2019.

 This theme invites symposia that will cover all aspects of tropical and sub-tropical field crop improvement with a focus on productivity, sustainability and product quality for target markets and consumers.
 This may include topics such as: